tauri-apps/awesome-tauri/.github/contributing.md

 ## Apps

 Apps give the opportunity to showcase the awesome things we can build with Tauri.
-When submitting your app, make sure your submission adheres to the following:
+When submitting your app, make sure to adhere to the following:

 - The app is using Tauri.
 - The app is original and not too simple.